lukeswitz/wordguess/README.md

 #### Swordle 🧩 Word Puzzles

+A recreation of the popular game Wordle by Josh Wardle (now owned by the New York Times), with additional features.

 - Game Modes: Play a new word daily, hourly or at your convenience.
 - Private: You won't find Google Analytics in this version.
 Storage done on-device.
 - Adaptive: Open an issue to add/remove words and with any other suggestions or bugs.